 Unfortunately, the Buddhist analysis of nihilism and eternalism is a godawful mess.
 The first major author, Nagarjuna, was severely confused, but he was so extremely holy that you aren’t allowed to contradict him.
 So there’s two thousand years of brilliant thinkers trying to understand and explain the issues without quite saying that Nagarjuna got everything wrong.
 Despite that constraint, they made considerable progress over the centuries.

 The Nyingma branch of Buddhism, to which I belong, considers Ju Mipham’s Beacon of Certainty the definitive text.
 I think it gives a simple, obviously correct solution to the problem of eternalism and nihilism that Nietzsche first raised in the West.
 My original idea for Meaningness was to write a short, straightforward explanation of Mipham’s answer.
 I have failed spectacularly: Meaningness is several hundred thousand words so far, and is maybe 15% finished.

 The Beacon of Certainty may be the most difficult book I’ve ever read.
 I absolutely do not recommend it—although I’m including it here because it is the root text for Meaningness.
 To make any sense of the Beacon, you need to have spent years studying less-difficult Buddhist texts.

-Mipham was two years younger than Nietzsche, and they wrote their major works around the same time.
-Their life stories and works are parallel in fascinating ways.
-They both wrote abstruse academic philosophy and they both wrote wild, prophetic, heterodox quasi-religious allegories.
+Mipham and Nietzsche wrote their major works around the same time in the late 1800s.
+Their life stories and works are parallel in fascinating ways.3 They both wrote abstruse academic philosophy and they both wrote wild, prophetic, heterodox quasi-religious allegories.
 I wish I could introduce them to each other.